-Our mission is to produce cutting-edge and rigorous STEAM education resources and programs for schools, homeschools, out-of-school programs, and self-motivated learners.
+Our mission is to produce cutting-edge and rigorous STEAM education resources, programs and experiences for schools, homeschools, out-of-school programs, and self-motivated learners.

 Our first curriculum, The STEAM Edition, features 25 projects with 135 project extensions for a STEM/STEAM classroom.
 Our curriculum integrates engineering design, coding in C/C++, and digital prototyping into STEM/STEAM content.

 We feature many data sensors in the book that can be used to collect data or control machines.
 We have written the book for grades 5 and up.
 The book can also be used in an afterschool or homeschool setting.

 We piloted the curriculum in Isabel's classroom in Monterrey Mexico from 2015 - 2019 with over 1000 students from grades 7 through 9.
 The projects are easy to use, but at the same time rigorous.

 Our second curriculum, The STEAM+C Classroom: Internet of Things Edition is now available.
 This curriculum features 25 projects with over 110 extensions that use Bluetooth, Wi-Fi, and GPS connected devices.
 There are new sensors and reporting capabilities in this curriculum.
 Skills include using apps, HTML, CSS for reporting data.

 Our third curricula is about to be released.
 The STEAM+C Classroom: STEM Data Edition will feature 26 projects that focus on collecting, storing, and presenting real-time and large data sets.
 Projects include connecting to Google Sheets, Excel, cellphone apps, and live graphing on TFT screens.
 We will also feature projects on collecting photo and video data.